ilyess-sellami/Internal-Network-Penetration-Testing-Playbook/14-MySQL-Assessment.md

 Because it often stores sensitive application data such as user accounts, credentials, financial records, and business logic, MySQL servers are high-value targets during internal security assessments.

-The objective of this assessment is to identify MySQL services, enumerate databases, review user privileges, assess authentication mechanisms, and detect misconfigurations that may lead to unauthorized access.

 ---

 ## Objectives